Student Rights and Responsibilities in the Digital Environment

 - This will allow you the ability to properly plan for all course and NIC-related activities.

 Show up, attend and participate in all classes

 Students must attend the scheduled and required components of a course just as you would a traditional course.
 Class participation is essential to course success.

-- In a B (Blended) course student attendance is considered to be defined by both showing up for in-class/on-campus classes, as well as logging into Blackboard Learn course learning platform regularly and participating in all academic activities required by the instructor.
+- In a B (Blended) course student attendance is considered to be defined by both showing up for in-class/on-campus classes, as well as logging into Brightspace course learning platform regularly and participating in all academic activities required by the instructor.
 Your instructor will provide more details.

 Organize and Manage Time

 - Courses that have a significant digital component may not provide you with as many reminders of course expectations regarding time as do traditional face-to-face courses.
 Therefore, the you need to be well organized and must pay careful attention to the course’s schedule and deadlines.

 - As with traditional classes, academic honesty is a cornerstone of student online coursework.